 Vietnamizing Woodstock

-With Nixon’s Vietnamizing the war, we all felt the rumbles.
+With Nixon’s Vietnamizing the war, we all felt rumbles on the street.

 What it is, ain’t exactly clear.

-I could feel it: in the air, through the radio airwaves, and at outdoor concerts (very few).
-Vibrations in Haight Street sent shockwaves across the pond, spilling out onto the streets of Saigon “If you’re going to San Francisco…be sure to wear some flowers in your hair”.
+I could feel it: in the air and airwaves, at outdoor concerts (very few in war footing).
+Vibrations in Haight Street sent shockwaves to our streets: “If you’re going to San Francisco…be sure to wear some flowers in your hair”.

-Cultural transition however takes time.
-French was still spoken.
-Even at an all-boys Catholic high.
-Per witness accounts, for the first time since its founding, La San Taberd’s Auditorium was at full capacity pre-show.
-Girls in short skirts ( down the block at an all-girls Gia Long High, it’s Ao Dai only ) and guys in unbuttoned waistcoats.
-The crowd kept surging and “occupying” the “colonial” prime real estate under the Principle/Priests’ watching eyes.
+Cultural transition takes time.
+French was still officially spoken.
+Even at an all-boys catholic high.
+Per witness accounts, for the first time since its founding, La San Taber’s Auditorium was at full capacity and that was just a pre-show.
+Girls in short skirts (down the block at an all-girls Gia Long High, with Ao Dai as required etiquette) and guys in unbuttoned waistcoats.
+The crowd kept surging and occupying the “colonial” prime real estate under the Principle/Priests’ watching eyes.

-John Lennon’s glasses, shaggy hair, long hair, and all hair.
-Relieved that the situation was under control, the stern priest’s self-congratulation was however short-lived …” Imagine….and no religion too”.
+John Lennon’s glasses, shaggy hair, long hair, and all hair with Geronimo’s head bands, our Halloween costumes.
+Relieved that the situation was under control, the stern priest’s self-congratulation was short-lived …” Imagine….and no religion too”.
+Uh Oh.

-“Nous irons au coeur du monde…” Mopping up after their WWII predecessors, boots were in knee-deep water (China Beach).
-All showed up like at the intergalactic bar in Star Wars: China, Soviet Union, France, Britain, Japan, US, US allies Korean, Australian, Netherlander, Filipino, Thailand, Polish/Iranian peace observers.
+“Nous irons au coeur du monde…” Mopping up after their WWII predecessors, boots were in knee-deep waters (China Beach).
+All showed up like at the Star Wars intergalactic bar: China, Soviet Union, France, Britain, Japan, US, US allies Korean, Australian, Netherlander, Filipino, Thailand, Polish/Iranian peace observers, Agence France Press, Le monde, UPI, API, Newsweek, TIME, NYT, Washington Post and of course, the Big Three whose anchors didn’t even put on long pants (stand up medium shots).
 All fought then faded – just like the French in Indochina.
-All spent: Billions in bombs and Millions in lives.
+All spent: Billions in bombs (400X Hiroshima) and Millions in lives (neutral Cambodian too).

 No flowers no stickers.